 Bryson is a director of The Boeing Company, W. M. Keck Foundation, and The Walt Disney Company, and a senior advisor to Kohlberg Kravis Roberts & Co.
 He is also a trustee of the California Institute of Technology.
 In addition, he serves or has served on a number of educational, environmental, and other nonprofit boards, including the California Business Roundtable (which he chaired), Stanford University’s board of trustees, and the Public Policy Institute of California.
 Bryson holds a B.A. from Stanford University ('65) and a J.D. from Yale Law School.

 Carrie Denning graduated from Stanford in 2009 with an MA in Sociology (Organizations, Business, and the Economy). and a BA in History (History of Science) and Art History (Urbanism and Architecture).
-While at Stanford, Carrie worked as a research assistant in our Spatial History Lab, and was the lead author on a groundbreaking paper published in the journal Biological Conservation entitled "Did Land Protection in Silicon Valley Reduce the Housing Stock?"
+While at Stanford, Carrie worked as a research assistant at the Spatial History Lab, and was the lead author on a groundbreaking paper published in the journal Biological Conservation entitled "Did Land Protection in Silicon Valley Reduce the Housing Stock?"
 She also held internships in the Brookings Institution's Metropolitan Policy Program and at San Francisco Planning and Urban Research Associates.
 All this, while leading a winning sailing team at Stanford, and winning several academic research grants and awards.

 Hope Eccles is a lifelong Westerner with deep family roots in the Intermountain West.
 The Eccles family has been integral in the development of Utah and the Intermountain West since the 19th century, organizing many of the region's key companies in a wide range of businesses, including banking and finance, sugar beet refining, lumber, construction and mining, and railroads.
-Hope and her family have generations of love for and commitment to the West and the Western way of life.
+Hope and her family have generations of love for and commitment to the West and the western way of life.

 Hope oversees her family's luxury hotel, the Goldener Hirsch Inn, in Deer Valley, Utah.
 She has been actively involved in the community for many years and particularly in the area of education.
 She has served on the University of Utah's Board of Trustees, as Vice-Chair of the Board and Chair of the Audit Committee.
 She is also on the board of the Utah Museum of Natural History and has been President of the University of Utah College of Law Alumni Association.
 She has also served as the Deputy for Higher Education for Utah Governor Jon Huntsman.
 She is the Chair of the C. Comstock Clayton Foundation and is a member of the Board of the Marriner S. Eccles Foundation.